French Navy: Uniforms

+Naval School parading on July 14 in Paris.

 Military music

 The Brest band before its deactivation in 2012.

 The main military musical unit of the French Navy is the Military Band of the Toulon Fleet (La musique des équipages de la flotte de Toulon), founded on 13 July 1827.
 The Bagad Lann Bihoue, based on the bagad bands in Bretagne, is currently the sole pipe band in the service of the French Navy, which uses bagpipes and bombards, and thus is affiliated to the band.

 In Canada, French naval music has affected the traditions of Canadian navy bands.
 French navy bands in the country date back to the era of New France.
 Musical units were primarily attached to the Compagnies Franches de la Marine and the Troupes de la marine, the former of which maintained two drums (tambour) and a fife.